Community Cultural Grant

 - In advance of any distribution of county funds, the applicant must verify the accuracy of its Volusia County vendor account (including any updates to its corporate name, FEIN number, business address, contact information) in the Volusia County Vendor Self-Serve (VSS) System.

 - In advance of any distribution of county funds, the applicant is required to file an End of Year Accountability budget detail of the previous year’s grant funding expenditures.
 This accountability document will be a part of the grant application and must be submitted with the application.

 - Applicants must certify that they are in good standing with the County of Volusia.
 They must not owe the County of Volusia any money or have any outstanding violations of Volusia County Code of Ordinances.
 Staff will conduct a “clean hands” search of all applicant organizations prior to presenting recommendations for award to the County Council for approval.
 Failure to resolve clean hands situations prior to final recommendations being made to County Council will result in applications being disqualified for consideration.

-ALL APPLICATIONS ARE TO BE UPLOADED ONLINE AND MUST BE IN THE SYSTEM BY 5:00 P.M.
-ON APRIL 22, 2019.
+ALL APPLICATIONS ARE TO BE UPLOADED ONLINE AND MUST BE IN THE SYSTEM BY 5 P.M.
+ON A DATE TO BE DETERMINED.
 AFTER THIS DATE AND TIME THIS LINK WILL BE CLOSED AND THE SYSTEM WILL NOT ACCEPT ADDITIONAL APPLICATIONS.